tanguybernard/computer-science-knowledge/lang_fwk/effect-ts-code.md

 ## Example With Multiple dependency injection, use Effect.gen and Effect.foreach

-__Get orders from order-service with http call, manage injection dependencies and errors with Effect-ts__
+__Get orders from order-service with http call, for each command get user info from aws lambda__

 order-live-service.ts